danialgoodwin/dev/algorithms-and-data-structures/algorithms-cheat-sheet.md

 - There is a best case, expected case, and worst case scenario when running an algorithm.
 Sometimes they are the same.
 [1]
 - This does NOT represent how _fast_ algorithms will run.

+- A topological sort is a reverse DFS postorder of a DAG. [more info](https://www.youtube.com/watch?v=jksMzq4LgfM)

 ### Order of magnitudes ###
 Let _c_ be a constant and _n_ be number of items.